Private Medical or Chiropractic Referral for high-definition, low-dose X-rays.

 After taking your high-definition, low-dose Digital xrays we can provide you a full clinical explanation or written report.

-At Sayer Clinic: Kensington London W8 our latest 2017 Spinal Digital computerised X-Rays are taken when diagnostically indicated, WEIGHT-BEARING while the patient stands, so that spinal curvature, twisting, scoliosis or disc compression or narrowing can be clearly assessed – most people suffer back pain when they stand or sit, not when lying down.
+At Sayer Clinic: Kensington London W8 our latest 2017 Spinal Digital computerised X-Rays are taken ONLY when diagnostically indicated, WEIGHT-BEARING while the patient stands, so that spinal curvature, twisting, scoliosis or disc compression or narrowing can be clearly assessed – most people suffer back pain when they stand or sit, not when lying down.
 The X-Ray can also detect any disease or pressures on the discs, congenital deformities, bone cancer, osteoporosis (brittle bones in older people).

-We take minimal LOW-DOSE X-rays on OUR 2017 HIGH DEFINITION, DIGITAL COMPUTED XRAY SYSTEM with close collimation to narrow the area to be imaged to an absolute minimum.
+We take LOW-DOSE X-rays on OUR 2017 HIGH DEFINITION, DIGITAL COMPUTED XRAY SYSTEM with close collimation to narrow the area to be imaged to an absolute minimum.

 We take time to clearly show, explain and discuss the images and results with you so that together we can advise on the best plan of action for your health.